 Note

-Within this best practices solution, some alerts related to end dates in the employee’s master data record are provided, and can be modified as per your business requirements.
+Within the SAP Best Practices, some alerts related to end dates in the employee’s master data record are provided, and can be modified as per your business requirements.

 For all countries in scope, an alert regarding the end date of the probationary period of the employee is configured: the employee’s line manager and HR business partner will receive an email notification one month before the probationary period ends.